MSC as a certification standard

 It is important for Royal Greenland that our fisheries are managed sustainably.
 A part of this work is the certification through the acknowledged MSC.

 A fishery can easily be sustainably managed and fished even though it has not been certified through a third-party.
 The certification process is both costly and demanding for all parties involved and, in the end, it places increased expenses on both suppliers and fishers.
-This is because a smaller part of the revenue from a certified fishery is paid in license fee to the organization granting the certification.
+This is because a smaller part of the revenue from a certified fishery is paid in license fee to the organisation granting the certification.
 Therefore, fishermen and processors within a specific fishery usually choose only to certify a fishery if there is a market demand or there is a need for improved fishery management, which a certification can contribute to.

 Today, MSC certification is demanded internationally

 The work with certifying fisheries, as it is known from for example forestry (FSC), began in the 1990s.
-Several different actors offered certification schemes, and today the MSC standard is market-leading and recognized by professional buyers.
+Several different actors offered certification schemes, and today the MSC standard is market-leading and recognised by professional buyers.
 For retail customers, MSC certified products are often in demand, because the blue seal is a recognition that the product is fished and managed sustainably.
 For suppliers and processors, MSC certified products thus provide easier market access.

 The principles behind MSC certification